TK1ng/100-days-of-code/log.md

 ### Day 7: August 14, 2020
-**Today's Progress**: I haven't been feeling wel the past few days, so took a health break but back at it.
+**Today's Progress**: I haven't been feeling well the past few days, so took a health break but back at it.
 Today I began working through a challenge from Frontend Mentor to re-create the layout of a landing page<br>
 **Thoughts**: The tricky part for me is placement.
 This design has some interesting placements of elements, so this is good practice with positioning elements absolutely<br>
 **Links to work**: <br>
 https://github.com/TK1ng/Fylo-data-storage-component